jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 What this wiki does not intend to be:
 - A primary reference.
 Most of the items are **excerpted** from the sources, and original sources should be referred to for more details.
 - Comprehensive.
 Given my limited attentation, I may have missed some important terminologies.
 Please feel free to suggest any missing items.
 - Authoritative.
-Unlike rigorouly proven theory in mathematics, I regard these terminologies as a common language for easy communication in engineering practice.
+Unlike rigorously proven mathematical theories, I consider these terminologies to be a common language that facilitates easy communication in engineering practice.
 - Up-to-date.
 As the terminologies in power systems are often subject to interpretation and change, I cannot guarantee that the information here is the most recent and accurate.

 Wiki-wide acronyms: